junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "How?"
 His voice low and grave.

 "Vampires."
 Sam deadpans.
 "It's a vampire nest, we went in there too late, Dean killed most of them but got taken down by the largest one.
-I killed it."
+I killed it, after."

 "You let Dean go into a vampire nest all by himself?
 Without backup?"
 Cas turns around, furious.